Ephesians and WorkBible Commentary / Produced by TOW Project

 The church features prominently in God’s plan for putting the world back together in Christ.
 His death on the cross not only made possible our personal salvation (Eph.
 2:4–7), but also mended the breach between Jews and Gentiles (Eph.
 2:13–18).
 This unity between former enemies epitomizes the unifying work of God.
 Thus the church serves as a demonstration to the whole universe of the nature and ultimate success of God’s cosmic plan (Eph.
 3:9–10).
 But the church is not merely a unit of people who gather once a week to do religious activities together.
 Rather, the church is the community of all believers, doing everything they do in all the places of life, whether working together or separately.
 In every sphere of life, we have “the power at work within us [which] is able to accomplish abundantly far more than all we can ask or imagine” (Eph.
 3:20).
 Notice that Paul uses the civic term “citizens” (Eph.
 2:19) to describe Christians, rather than the religious term “worshippers.”
 In fact, Ephesians gives virtually no instructions about what the church should do when it gathers, but several instructions about how its members should work, as we will see momentarily.

 The second half of Ephesians begins with an exhortation to live out the vision of the first half of the letter.
 “I therefore, the prisoner in the Lord, beg you to lead a life worthy of the calling to which you have been called” (Eph.
 4:1).
 Every Christian shares in this calling.
 Thus our truest and deepest vocation (from the Latin word for “calling”) is to do our part to advance the multifaceted mission of God in the world.
 This calling shapes everything else we do in life, including our work—or what we sometimes refer to as our “vocation.”
-Of course, God may call us to specific jobs for expressing our fundamental calling to live for the praise of God’s glory (Eph.
+Of course, God may guide us to specific jobs for expressing our fundamental calling to live for the praise of God’s glory (Eph.
 1:12).
 Thus as doctors and lawyers, clerks and waiters, actors and musicians, and parents and grandparents, we lead a life worthy of our calling to Christ and his activity in the world.

 Among the practical exhortations in Ephesians 4–6, two passages deal specifically with work-related concerns.
 The first has to do with the purpose of work.
 “Thieves must give up stealing; rather let them labor and work honestly with their own hands, so as to have something to share with the needy” (Eph.
 4:28).
 Though pointed immediately at those who steal, Paul’s advice is relevant to all Christians.
 The Greek translated in the NRSV as “honestly” (to agathon) literally means “to the good.”
 God is always leading Christians to the good.
 The workplace is a crucial setting for us to do many of the good works that God has prepared for us (Eph.
 2:10).